Aditya-1207/OnlineNotesApp/README.md

 # OnlineNotesApp
-Backend Implementation of RESTful CRUD API for Notes making using Spring Boot, MySQL, JPA nad Hibernate
+Backend Implementation of RESTful CRUD API for Notes making using Spring Boot, MySQL, JPA and Hibernate

 # REST CRUD APIs